-- I'm co-organizing the IPC 2020 together with Gregor Behnke and Daniel Höller.
-It's about Hierarchical Task Network (HTN) planning.
-More information: http://ipc2020.hierarchical-task.net
+- I'm co-organizing the IPC 2020 together with Gregor Behnke and Daniel Höller, which evaluates the performance of domain-independent Hierarchical Task Network (HTN) planning.

-- I'm co-organizing the 3rd ICAPS workshop on hierarchical planning.
-We hope for your submissions! https://icaps20.icaps-conference.org/workshops/hplan/
+- I'm co-organizing HPlan 2020, the 3rd ICAPS workshop on hierarchical planning.
+It's online and free!
+(See above.)

 Before I joined ANU I was also involved in teaching at two other Universities: University of Freiburg, Germany (where I was still a student) and at Ulm University, Germany, where I did my PhD and (almost) two years of post-doc.

-- In S1 of 2020, I held a Lecture (3 hours) in the lecture Advanced Computing R&D Methods (COMP2550/4450/6445) by Jochen Renz.
-The lecture was on Theoretical Research Methods, with a focus on Classical Planning.
+- In S1 of 2020, I held a guest lecture (2 hours, but stretched to 3 hours in the recordings to include more explanations) in the lecture Advanced Computing R&D Methods (COMP2550/4450/6445) by Jochen Renz.
+The lecture was on Theoretical Research Methods, with a focus on Heuristic Properties in Search and Classical Planning.
 Slides.

 - In SS 2019 I delivered 5 lecture classes (25 % of the entire lecture) in the course Introduction to Computer Science.

-- In WS 2018/2019 I delivered a lecture on Hierarchical Planning that was conceptualized and delivered by myself.
+- In WS 2018/2019 I delivered a course on Hierarchical Planning that was conceptualized and delivered by myself.

 I was supporting my colleagues in several AI planning and foundational AI lectures.
 The lectures listed below are only those which I was responsible for (which includes creating the exercises and exams as well as being a lecturer of the respective exercise classes).